 From Les Prix Nobel.
 The Nobel Prizes 1996, Editor Tore Frängsmyr, [Nobel Foundation], Stockholm, 1997

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1996

 After the "eventful" two week period in September 1985 at Rice my whole research strategy changed essentially overnight.
 Instead of spending my weekends on graphics as I had always intended, I started working even harder on science than before.
 At my request Rick agreed that I must come back to work with his group to try to prove our conjecture.
 In the event I returned some nine or ten times over the next 1½ year period from September 1985 to April 1987, each time for a period of 2-3 weeks.
 The original structural conjecture was probed exhaustively during this period by joint Rice/Sussex experiments, by the independent Rice studies and also independent experimental and theoretical work by our group at Sussex.